Examples for the Writing Section of CBEST

 Sample Essay for CBEST

 If you desire to work in the state of California as an educator, you will have to be certified by the Commission on Teacher Credentialing (CTC) through the California Basic Educational Skills Test (CBEST).
 The CBEST test is a basic skill set exam and has three test sections: the Reading section, the Mathematics section and the Writing section.

-Many candidates get overwhelmed with the Writing section of this test, as it involves expository and narrative essay writing.
-However, since the score of this section contributes to one-third of your overall CBEST score, it is important that you be well-prepared for it by studying various CBEST writing examples.
+Many candidates get overwhelmed with the Writing section, as it involves expository and narrative essay writing.
+However, since the score of this section contributes to one-third of your overall CBEST score, it is important that you are well-prepared for it.

 Expository Essay Writing: